Thought Gibraltar was little Britain in the sun? Then think again.

 Tons of different types fresh fruit, bread, dried fruit, ham, cheeses, cereals and even Cava if you can face it.
 Not for me this early in the morning though.

 Check out was at 12 so we went to settle our bill having decided to put all our food and drinks purchases on the room.
+I would loved to have stayed another night or two on the Sunborn and really did not want to leave.

 The cost of our stay